hegoimanzano/ICASCM2025/04_analysis.md

 plt.show()
 ```

-and you have a fast plot, highly customisable through the myriad of Matplotlib options.
+and you get a quick plot, highly customizable through the myriad of Matplotlib options.
 If you want all plots at once, you can use:

 ```python
 import lammps_logfile